Frequently Asked Questions

 The Claims Administrator will send you a Claim Form and accompanying documentation identifying the respective Claim number and containing information and instructions on the submission of the Claim.
 The materials will require you to provide a Claim Form and supporting documents (collectively, a “Claim Package”), which you may submit by electronic mail, regular mail, or a combination of both.

-When you open a Claim, you agree to cooperate to provide such other information as is reasonably needed to evaluate the Claim and efficiently determine whether the Claim qualifies for compensation, and will make your Siding available for inspection, if deemed necessary.
+When you submit a Claim, you agree to cooperate to provide such other information as is reasonably needed to evaluate the Claim and efficiently determine whether the Claim qualifies for compensation, and will make your Siding available for inspection, if deemed necessary.

 You may and should claim all Qualifying Damage on each Siding board.